How US Companies Lure Back Clients With Modern Customer Loyalty Solutions?

 US companies’ aggressive approach towards finding and managing their customer’s loyalty is quite different from Europe.

-They mainly use highly active methods in acquiring and bringing back clients to their business.
+They mainly use highly active methods of acquiring and bringing back clients to their business.
 In addition, much of this process is automated and measurable.

-So it’s high time to change the European approach where sale is still considered an inconvenience and receives little recognition.
+So it’s high time to change the European approach where the sale is still considered an inconvenience and receives little recognition.
 First, companies have already realized this.
-Rimi’s client offers terminal is probably the first real example of a solution aimed to luring back customers.
+Rimi’s client offers terminal is probably the first real example of a solution aimed at lure back customers.

 Where to start building customer loyalty?